 Q: Am I a member of the Pine Lake Homeowners Association?

 A: All homeowners within Pine Lake Estates belong to the PLE Homeowners Association.
-Each February we conducted our annual homeowners meeting to discuss the budget, community issues and exchange information
+Each January we conduct our annual homeowners meeting to discuss the budget, community issues and exchange information

 Q: Do we have a map of the neighborhood?

 A: Yes, you can see the plat map here on the Landscape Committee section.